 - Mitigate Resource Impacts of Urban Development in Rural Areas

-- Increase Public Awareness of Missoula Conservation District’s Roles and Responsibilities
+- Increase Public Awareness of Missoula Conservation District’s Roles and Responsibilities and the 310 Law

 Example of a Legacy Conservation Grant Project:

 In late 2015, Missoula Conservation District provided $10,000 to the Big Blackfoot Chapter of Trout Unlimited (BBCTU) for a project to improve stream function, fish passage, and sediment movement on Trail Creek near Seeley Lake, Montana.
-This is the last of three large irrigation diversions to be screened in the Trail/Morrell Creek watershed, tributaries to the Clearwater River.
+This was the last of three large irrigation diversions to be screened in the Trail/Morrell Creek watershed, tributaries to the Clearwater River.
 This region supports bull trout populations and genetically pure westslope cutthroat trout.
 Additionally, two small reaches of Trail Creek upstream of the diversion were treated for bank erosion and channel avulsion with an engineered debris jam and riparian vegetation.